 In-person meeting with experts who have worked with many Vocations Offices

-Evaluation on the Nine Keys of vocation work
+Evaluation on keys aspects of vocation work

 Follow-up calls to assess progress